-Following are forms of financial aid and education assistance for which UH Pharm.D. professional program students may be eligible:
+Following are forms of financial aid and education assistance for which incoming UH Pharm.D. professional program students may be eligible:

-*University-based scholarships and fellowships are awarded through the UH Office of Graduate and Professional Studies for promising entering students of exceptional caliber.
+*University-based scholarships and fellowships are awarded through the UH Graduate School for promising entering students of exceptional caliber.
 Students who receive University-based scholarships or fellowships upon admission/during first year typically are eligible to receive support over multiple years (depending on fund availability and the student continuing to meet all eligibility requirements for the specific award).

 Prospective UH College of Pharmacy students interested in financial assistance should meet the minimum criteria: